yusufadji/whatsapp-sticker-json-generator/README.md

 #### Windows

-1. Open generate-content-json.bat and modify the variables under the comment REM [MODIFY THIS] according to your needs.
+1. Open generate-content-json.bat with your prefered text editor and modify the variables under the comment REM [MODIFY THIS] according to your needs.
 2. Double-click on generate-content-json.bat after making the changes.

 ### Example Folder Structure